-Thank you for establishing your branch and for those who are new to the association thank you for your interest in setting up a local branch to support people affected by Huntington's disease in your area.
+Thank you for establishing your support group and for those who are new to the association thank you for your interest in setting up a local support group to support people affected by Huntington's disease in your area.

-A branch can offer excellent local support to people affected by Huntington's disease and we hope you will find the information contained in the pack useful.
+A support group can offer excellent local support to people affected by Huntington's disease and we hope you will find the information contained in the pack useful.